mixnets/SwiftShader/docs/Reactor.md

 assert(result == 1);
 ```

 Note that ```Function<>``` objects are relatively heavyweight, since they have the entire JIT-compiler behind them, while ```Routine``` objects are lightweight and merely provide storage and lifetime management of generated routines.
 So we typically allow the ```Function<>``` object to be destroyed (by going out of scope), while the ```Routine``` object is retained until we no longer need to call the routine.
-Hence the distinction between then and the need for a couple of lines of boilerplate code.
+Hence the distinction between them and the need for a couple of lines of boilerplate code.

 ### Arguments and Expressions